Adilwarsiwork/PopX/README.md

 #PopX Dashboard

-This is a dashboard of PopX dashboard site.
+This is a dashboard of PopX site.

 #Demo